thkoch2001/tvlfyi_depot/website/blog/content/english/cell-phone-experiment.md

 Habits invert this creation/destruction relationship.
 In my experience "easy come" implies "difficult to go".

-For example, I could to easily form the habit of eating chocolate around 15:00 at work; curbing this habit would require more effort.
+For example, I could easily form the habit of eating chocolate around 15:00 at work; curbing this habit would require more effort.
 When I compare this to the difficulty I experienced habituating a meditation practice, and how easily I can dislodge my meditation practice, it seems to me that the laws of habits dictate "easy come, difficult go; difficult come, easy go".

 I suspect that while my cravings for using a cell phone have temporarily ceased,